-The Losing CR provides the additional information requested by the Gaining CR and selects ‘Send to Gaining CR’.
-NOTE: Because the ‘Agree’ transition was not executed by the Gaining CR, the issue CANNOT be transitioned to the TDSP.
-The ‘Send To TDSP’ transition is only available if the ‘Agree’ transition has been executed.
+The Losing CR provides the additional information requested by the Gaining CR and selects Send to Gaining CR.

-The issue transitions back to the Gaining CR in a state of ‘New (Gaining CR)’.
-The Gaining CR selects ‘Begin Working’ and the issue transitions to a state of ‘In Progress (Gaining CR)’..
+The issue transitions back to the Gaining CR in a state of New (Gaining CR).
+The Gaining CR selects Begin Working and the issue transitions to a state of In Progress (Gaining CR).

-The Gaining CR reviews the information and, if in agreement with the Inadvertent Loss, selects the ‘Agree’ transition.
-The issue transitions back to the Losing CR in a state of ‘New (Losing CR)’.
+The Gaining CR reviews the information and, if in agreement with the Inadvertent Loss, selects the Agree transition.
+The issue transitions back to the Losing CR in a state of New (Losing CR Submit).

-The Losing CR selects ‘Begin Working’ and the issue is once again in a state of ‘In Progress (Losing CR)’.
-The ‘Send To TDSP’ transition is now available.
-The Losing CR selects ‘Send To TDSP’, provides the required information, and the issue transitions to a state of ‘New (TDSP)’.
-(Fig. 2.1.3.3h)
+The Losing CR selects Begin Working and the issue is in a state of In Progress (Submit Regaining).
+The Losing CR sends a backdated 814_16 Move In Request with the Inadvertent Gain/Loss indicator “IA” in the BGN07 field.
+The Losing CR then selects Provide Regaining BGN02, provides the required information, and the issue transitions to a state of Regaining Transaction Submitted (PC).

-Fig 2.1.3.3h